Iran fires another round of missiles at Israel, and explosions are heard in Tehran

+Both Israel’s military and Iran state television announced the latest round of Iranian missiles as explosions were heard near midnight, while the Israeli security cabinet met.
+Iran’s paramilitary Revolutionary Guard in a statement said that Iranian missiles targeted facilities of production of fuel for Israeli jetfighters.
+It said Iran will fire further missiles if Israeli strikes continue.

+The Magen David Adom emergency service said one woman was killed, with over a dozen others wounded, when a two-story home in the north was hit.
+Within the hour, Israel's military said people could leave shelters.

-Israel's ongoing “widespread strikes” across Iran have left the country's surviving leadership with the difficult decision of whether to plunge deeper into conflict with Israel’s more powerful forces or seek a diplomatic route.
+Israel's ongoing strikes across Iran have left the country's surviving leadership with the difficult decision of whether to plunge deeper into conflict with Israel’s more powerful forces or seek a diplomatic route.

-Oman’s foreign minister, Badr al-Busaidi, said on social media the sixth round of indirect talks on Sunday over Iran 's nuclear program would not take place.
-"We remain committed to talks and hope the Iranians will come to the table soon," said a senior U.S. official, speaking on condition of anonymity to discuss diplomacy.

 World leaders made urgent calls to deescalate and avoid all-out war.
 The attack on nuclear sites set a "dangerous precedent," China's foreign minister said.
 The region is already on edge as Israel makes a new push to eliminate the Iranian-backed militant group Hamas in Gaza after 20 months of fighting.